 If one contribution affirmed his right to be classified as a world-class free thinker it was the pirouette and round-the-corner pass in the United penalty box that set up James Milner to cross for Mario Balotelli’s second goal 60 minutes into Sunday’s demolition.

 In Spain, Silva shares a brotherhood with Xavi, Cesc Fabregas and Andres Iniesta and is fighting hard for a starting place with the world and European champions.
+At City he is two things: a solo artist and the player who has brought the rest of the band to life.

 Arriving here last year he looked destined for a firefly role on the wing but soon it was obvious that he was a born No 10, a lock-picker who could be trusted to take up his own position anywhere in the forward areas.